MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-imported-pfx-configure.md

 #### To create the encryption key using Windows cryptography

-1. Copy the *Release* folder that's created by Visual Studio to the server where you installed the **PFX Certificate Connector for Microsoft Intune**.
+1. Copy the *Release* folder that's created by Visual Studio to the server where you installed the **Certificate Connector for Microsoft Intune**.
 This folder contains the PowerShell module.

 2. On the server, open *PowerShell* as an Administrator and then navigate to the *Release* folder that contains the PowerShell module.